-After an age ensemble has been added to a LiPD object, the user can visualize the ensemble timeseries using the plotTimeseriesEnsRibbons and plotTimeseriesEnsLines functions.
-GISP2 δ^{18} O is plotted with age uncertainty, using both functions, in figure 3.
+After an age ensemble has been added to a LiPD object, the user can visualize the ensemble time series using the plotTimeseriesEnsRibbons and plotTimeseriesEnsLines functions.
+GISP2 δ^{18} O is plotted with age uncertainty, using both functions, in Fig. 3.